-SPECIAL TOPIC: THE AGE AND FORMATION OF THE EARTH
+SPECIAL TOPIC: THE AGE AND FORMATION OF THE EARTH (from Genesis 1-11)

 I. This area of study is biased because of the assumptions that must be made to even pursue thinking rationally about the subject.
 The assumptions must be the focus of an evaluation of the differing opinions expressed by cosmologists, geologists and the related sciences compared to theological understanding and interpretations.

 A. that the rates of change (i.e., physical, chemical, and biological) recorded and measured on the earth today are constant in the past (i.e., uniformitarianism, "the present is the key to the past")

 B. radiometric dating (called absolute dating), which is the chronological key to dating the earth and cosmic events, is bedeviled by several assumptions:

 1. the original composition of the rocks (i.e., relation of parent and daughter elements of unstable atomic elements)

 3. the temperature also affects parent and daughter percentages in a sample (i.e., time of formation and/or volcanic magma chambers)

 4. the original source and timing of the creation of radioactive elements are not certain; current theories state that the heavier elements are created by thermonuclear reactions in stars and supernovas